polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 getting us to 49 GFLOPS -- only 23% away from BLIS and about 27% away from MKL or OpenBLAS.

-Let's see how the code looks like right after vectorization, tiling, copying, and unroll-and-jam (we will disable the K_C loop unroll, i.e., set K_U = 1 to make it easier to read; the unroll-jamming of i, j is still shown).
+Let's see how the MLIR looks like right after vectorization, tiling, copying, and unroll-and-jam (we will disable the K_C loop unroll, i.e., set K_U = 1 to make it easier to read; the unroll-jamming of i, j is still shown).